 In the last decade, millions of dollars in compensation have been paid to severely injure cyclists because of road conditions.

 There is good news: Bike sales soared during the pandemic as people got out of the house and exercised while the gyms were closed.
-Bicycling coalitions have joined alliances with city planners to peddle into a safer future.
+Bicycling coalitions have joined alliances with city planners to peddle a safer future.

 Local officials admit the city has plenty of room for improvement.
 Mayor Eric Garcetti has tried since 2015 to reduce cycling fatalities.
 Last year, the city added new bike lanes and improved the safety of the preexisting ones, and a new plan is in place to improve bicycle infrastructure by adding a fully separated and protected network of bicycle lanes and paths.